-Stefan Van Dinther and Tobias Schalken are widely seen as two of the most talented Dutch comics artists active today.
+Stefan J.H. van Dinther is an Amsterdam-based artist and programmer, best known in the field of comics for his joint projects with Tobias Schalken.
 With their self-published debut 'Eiland' (1997), they instantly made their name.
-Where the lot of their colleagues make their debut in existing magazines like Incognito and Zone 5300, Van Dinther and Schalken - then still joined by Eric van der Heijden - chose to immediately present their very own publication.
+Where the lot of their colleagues made their debut in existing magazines like Incognito and Zone 5300, Van Dinther and Schalken - then still joined by Eric van der Heijden - chose to immediately present their very own publication.
 It was clear from the start that they preferred to go their own way.

-On the level of content, Eiland stood out in comparison to other comics.

-Van Dinther's poignant graphic experiments surprised and Schalken's poetic paintings impressed.
-With the first Eiland, expectations were raised that were more than met by the follow-up second (self-published, 1998) and third Eiland (Bries, 2000).
+On the level of content, the avant-garde comics anthology Eiland stood out for Van Dinther's poignant graphic experiments and Schalken's poetic paintings.
+With the first Eiland, expectations were raised that were more than met by the follow-up second (self-published, 1998) and third and fourth Eiland (Bries, 2000 and 2001).
+A fifth installment was published by the French publisher Frémok in 2010.
 With every new Eiland, Schalken and Van Dinther kept on growing to new heights.
-This is vividly illustrated by their most remarkable contributions to the international comics anthology Comix 2000 from the renowned French comics publisher L'Association.
+This is vividly illustrated by their remarkable contributions to the international comics anthology Comix 2000 from the renowned French comics publisher L'Association.

 Besides 'Eiland', Van Dinther has been active as a web designer and programmer since 1995, and as a teacher in sequential art with the Utrecht School of Arts.
 For several years, he also taught Flash animation with the Amsterdam-based Multimedialab.
 Van Dinther's experimental solo comic 'CHRZ' was published as a co-production between Bries and Fremok in 2005.
 He has also contributed to anthologies like Ng Suat Tong's Rosetta by Alternative Comics.